-I have watched quite a few movies which deal with the disturbing subject of child abuse but "Aftermath: A Long Way Home" is the first which attempts to deal with the subject of moving on, from a family trying to get back together following abuse.
-Now I applaud all those involved for tackling such a powerful subject, one which has many different angles from betrayal to feelings of guilt and frustration.
-But at the same time I have to say that "Aftermath: A Long Way Home" unfortunately tackles the subject in a typically afternoon TV movie sort of way which means the grit is seriously reduced in favour of some soap opera style drama and styling which frankly is wrong for such an emotive subject.
+I have watched quite a few movies which deal with the disturbing subject of child abuse but "Aftermath: A Long Way Home" is the first which attempts to deal with the subject of moving on, with a family trying to get back together following abuse.
+Now I applaud all those involved for tackling such a powerful subject, one which explores many different elements of the situation from betrayal to feelings of guilt and frustration.
+But at the same time I have to say that "Aftermath: A Long Way Home" unfortunately tackles the subject in a typically afternoon TV movie sort of way which means the grit is seriously reduced in favour of some soap opera style drama and styling which frankly feels wrong for such a powerful subject.

-So in a way "Aftermath: A Long Way Home" doesn't have a storyline but is more an attempt to highlight the numerous issues of a family trying to move on as a unit after the father was caught abusing his daughter.
-Oh there is some narrative in there about Jack having been abused as a child and then Carol remembering her own childhood but the real focus is on the numerous issues which can confront a family trying to move on.
-Some of these include Jack knowing that when his son falls asleep in bed next to him he knows what Carol will think, there is Carol not feeling like she can leave Jack alone with the kids whilst also thinking that their daughter Tess is dressing provocatively when her bath robe isn't closed.
-In fairness if you strip away the style it makes a lot of good points on the complexities of the situation.
+So in a way "Aftermath: A Long Way Home" doesn't have a storyline but is more an attempt to highlight the numerous issues which occur for a family trying to move on as a unit after the father was caught abusing his daughter.
+Oh there is some narrative in there about Jack having been abused as a child and then Carol remembering her own childhood but the real focus is on the numerous stresses and strains which the family are confronted by as they try to move on together.
+Some of these include Jack knowing that when his son falls asleep in bed next to him that Carol will probably think the worst, there is Carol not feeling like she can leave Jack alone with the kids whilst also thinking that their daughter Tess is dressing provocatively when her bath robe isn't completely closed.
+In fairness if you strip away some styling issues it makes a lot of good points on the complexities of the situation.

 What this all boils down to is that "Aftermath: A Long Way Home" is a brave movie which highlights a lot of real issues but unfortunately the approach to the movie is too typically TV movie and is wrong for such a gritty subject.